Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

         return 1
 ```

-leads to the following error message: "list index out of range"
+gives the following error message when compiling: "list index out of range"

 ### Recommendation

-Detect that the class method has zero arguments, or that the first argument isn't `self`, and throw a better error message.
+Detect that the class method has zero arguments, or that the first argument isn't `self`, and throw a more user friendly error message.

 ## Finding 15 - Incorrect hint when using Dict[int, int] inside Union